OVERVIEW OF YOUR INDIA TOUR

-All of our India tours include a chauffeur driven vehicle, superior accommodation, some meals, and a local guide.
-We offer 3, 4 and 5 star accommodation and compact, luxury and SUV vehicles.
+All of our India tours include a chauffeur-driven vehicle, superior accommodation, some meals, and a local guide.
+We offer 4 and 5-star accommodation and compact, luxury and SUV vehicles.
 All tours can be customized to your specific preferences.
 Please call for pricing and availability.

 After relaxing and overcoming the jet lag, start your late morning sightseeing tour of Mumbai.
 The Gateway of India is the main attraction of Mumbai city.
 The Mani Bhawan or the Gandhi memorial was once used to be the residence of Mahatma Gandhi in Mumbai.
 Also known as Queen’s Necklace, Marine Drive.
 Juhu is a 5-km-long beach that attracts a large number of visitors on any day of the week.
-Also visit gardens like the Hanging Garden and the Kamla Nehru Garden and Chowpatty gives you the view of one of the most happening beaches of Mumbai.
-Return to your hotel for overnight stay.
+Also, visit gardens like the Hanging Garden and the Kamla Nehru Garden and Chowpatty gives you the view of one of the most happening beaches of Mumbai.
+Return to your hotel for an overnight stay.

 In the morning, proceed for a half-day excursion to visit Elephanta Caves.
-Located nine kilometers by sea from the Gateway of India, are the Elephanta Caves, a place you must include in your excursion itinerary.
+Located nine kilometres by sea from the Gateway of India, are the Elephanta Caves, a place you must include in your excursion itinerary.
 The Elephanta Caves are characterized by rock temples carved out of two hills that emerge from the centre of the island.
 It is said that the Portuguese named this island after the stone elephant they found here.
-At Elephanta you can see the cave shrine to Lord Shiva, which belongs to the sixth century, and a massive three-headed sculpture representing Brahma the creator, Vishnu the preserver, and Shiva the destroyer.
+At Elephanta, you can see the cave shrine to Lord Shiva, which belongs to the sixth century, and a massive three-headed sculpture representing Brahma the creator, Vishnu the preserver, and Shiva the destroyer.
 You can also find the other interesting sculptures here include those that depict the marriage of Shiva and Parvati.
-In the afternoon transfer to the airport to board flight for Aurangabad.
-Arrive Aurangabad and transfer to hotel.
+In the afternoon transfer to the airport to board a flight for Aurangabad.
+Arrive in Aurangabad and transfer to the hotel.
 Aurangabad was an important seat of the Mughal Empire during the Mughal rule in India.
 The town holds a good number of Mughal architectural marvels making it an important historical destination of Maharashtra.
 The town is situated on the banks of the Kham River.
 The medieval monuments and cultural heritage, the silk and cotton textiles and its proximity to the famous world heritage sites of Ajanta and Ellora attract a good number of tourists towards it every year.
 Though the city looks calm and quiet with not much humdrum on the streets, it is an industrialized, competitive city making its own mark on the tourist and industrial map of India.
 It is also interesting to note that Aurangabad was formerly known as Khirki (meaning window) because of its strategic position that provided a window view of the Deccan plateau.

 Day return excursion to Ajanta caves, heritage site especially related to Buddhism from the period of 200 BC to 650 AD.
 Famous for its caves, Ajanta is one of the few historical and architectural marvels of India.
-Recognised as the World Heritage site today, it was discovered during the 19th century by a group of British officers who were on a tiger hunt.
-The Ajanta group of caves, located deep within the Sahyadri hills above the Waghora, depict the story of Buddhism that prevailed here during 200 BC to 650 AD.
+Recognized as the World Heritage site today, it was discovered during the 19th century by a group of British officers who were on a tiger hunt.
+The Ajanta group of caves, located deep within the Sahyadri hills above the Waghora, depict the story of Buddhism that prevailed here from 200 BC to 650 AD.

 Morning visit to the Ellora caves, which houses 34 monasteries and temples with some exclusive uninterrupted sequence of monuments that date back from 600 to 1000 AD.
 Ellora is one of the highly visited World heritage sites of India.
 Just 30 kilometres Northwest of Aurangabad, Ellora is easily accessible from the nearby major towns.
 The temples of Ellora are dedicated to Brahmanism, Jainism, and Buddhism.
-It also has some of the excellent stonework depicting the legends related to Lord Shiva.
+It also has some excellent stonework depicting the legends related to Lord Shiva.

 Drive this morning to Mandu.
-Arrive Mandu and check in at a heritage hotel set amidst beautiful landscape.
+Arrive Mandu and check-in at a heritage hotel set amidst beautiful landscape.
 Mandu, or the ”City of Joy”, is a superb hilltop fort, deserted, dramatic, and alive with ghosts!
 It is a dream city steeped in legends of the love of Baz Bahadur for his beloved Rani Roopmati.
 Breathtakingly beautiful, this former capital of the Sultanate of Malwa is perched high on a hill in the central Indian state of Madhya Pradesh, 283 km away from the capital city Bhopal.
 A ghost city now, Mandu was once the monsoon retreat of the Mughal emperors.
 For one thing, Mandu is far from the coast.
 It does not have the sort of sluicing rain that inundates some of our seaboard destinations.
 Moreover, Mandu is on a plateau and regardless of how much it rains, the water pours off in silver-threaded waterfalls, which gives it a sort of designer magic that no designer but only nature can replicate.
 And finally—and this is a big plus—many of the monumental buildings of Mandu have been fashioned to use this play of water and rain-heavy thunder clouds to superb effect.

 You can easily spend all day in Mandu, wandering in and out of palaces, pausing to admire the beauty of the Champa Baoli, the former baths, and the huge 15th-century Jami Masjid, the finest example of Afghan architecture in India.
 Then there are the beautiful Jahaz Mahal (ship palace), where the two surrounding lakes complete the architectural illusion; the Hindola Mahal, or swing palace; the romantic Baz Bahadur’s Palace and Roopmati’s Pavilion; and Hoshang Shah’s Tomb, the final resting place of the founder of Ghuri Dynasty.
 Besides, there are many palaces, pavilions, and reservoirs where you can spend a leisurely day taking in the city’s rather turbulent history, which is not revealed by the monuments, that speak of luxurious royal lifestyles.